ThePiromaximus/ThePiromaximus/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
 - Hi!
-I'm Gabriele, a Machine Learning Engineer from Italy
+I'm Gabriele, a Deep Learning Researcher from Italy

 - I love computer science, technology and everything related to it.
 In particular, I'm really passionate about machine learning and data science.
 I am always excited to learn new things about IT and to work on interesting and challenging projects 💻